Getting the most out of mentoring

 • how you will use your time together

-• when and how you will meet-face to face or online
+• when you will meet and whether it will be face-to-face or online

 You could create an action plan to help set your goals.
 You can take this along to your first session to prompt your discussion.